Independent Research on Mutual Funds, Stocks & IPOs for Indian Investors

 Both funds hold identical portfolios.
 The market rises 25%.

-What should determine your fund choice is the quality of the portfolio, the consistency of the fund manager, the expense ratio, and the track record relative to the benchmark — never the absolute value of the NAV.
+Both funds give an identical outcome.
+NAV level is entirely irrelevant to future returns.
+What should determine your fund choice is the quality of the portfolio, the consistency of the fund manager’s approach, the expense ratio, and how well the fund has performed relative to its benchmark across full market cycles.

-NAV = ₹35 | Units held = 1,000 | Total value = ₹35,000
+Before dividend: NAV = Rs 35.
+Units held = 1,000.
+Total value = Rs 35,000.

-Fund declares: ₹3 per unit dividend
+Fund declares: Rs 3 per unit dividend.

 Plan type